IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 Many of these array methods are now provided as [convenience functions](/isaacscript-common/functions/arrayLua) inside of `isaacscript-common` specifically for Lua users who don't have these methods natively.

-If you find yourself using a `for` loop to iterating over an array - stop.
-[Use a higher-order function instead.](https://www.syncfusion.com/blogs/post/javascript-higher-order-functions-a-complete-guide.aspx)
+If you find yourself using a `for` loop to iterate over an array - stop.
+Become a better programmer and [use a higher-order function instead.](https://www.syncfusion.com/blogs/post/javascript-higher-order-functions-a-complete-guide.aspx)

 <br />